Testing for asbestos before working on your property

 There are several different types of asbestos and, although their use has been in decline since the 1970s, it is still found in many buildings.
 Blue asbestos or crocidolite was voluntarily banned in 1970 and blue and brown (amosite) asbestos were legally banned in 1985.
 White asbestos or chrysotile was banned in 1999.

-Who might be exposed to asbestos
+Who might be exposed to asbestos?

 Building contractors and maintenance workers in commercial properties are most likely to come into contact with ACMs but homeowners could also be exposed during do-it-yourself projects or refurbishment work.
+If you are a landlord you may want to consider having a site inspection carried out to ensure your tennants safety.

-When asbestos testing is needed
+When asbestos testing is needed?

 If you are having downlights installed in your kitchen, for example, and your contractor is unsure of the material in your ceiling an asbestos test will give them the information they need to obtain advice about how to proceed.
 For a commercial property an asbestos survey and testing will be important for your building’s management plan.